Makefolder/studlib/README.md

 </div>

 Simple "STD" lib for C. <br />
-All functions return -1 if fail and 0 if success.
+Basically all functions return -1 if fail and 0 if success.

 ## Algorithms